7 Ways to Jump-Start Your Incident Response

 2. Engage External Legal Counsel When an Attack Occurs

-Engaging external legal counsel as part of your incident response plan can help communications and work product related to the response to be conducted under legal privilege, which gives your company’s response an extra level of confidentiality.
-If you haven’t already, reach out to your legal counsel for more details about this recommendation.
-You can also watch Egnyte’s recent webinar “Recovery After a Cyber Attack,” where the topic is discussed in detail.
+Engaging external legal counsel as part of your incident response plan can help ensure that communications and work product related to the response are conducted under legal privilege, which gives your company’s response an extra level of confidentiality.
+If you haven’t already, reach out to your legal counsel for more details about this recommendation, so you can engage legal contacts appropriately the next time an incident occurs.

 3. Involve Your Executive and Corporate Communications Teams